cosmos/security/README.md

 # Cosmos Maintenance and Security

-This repository houses references, artifacts, and deliverables from, `/security` (slash security).
+This repository houses references, artifacts, policies and deliverables for maintenance and security of the Cosmos Stack.

 ## Programs

 ### Maintenance

+Cosmos Labs' maintenance policy for the Cosmos Stack is detailed in our attached [policy document](./POLICY.md).

 ### Bug Bounty